El Salvador: Human rights

-El Salvador is divided into 14 departments (departamentos), which in turn are subdivided into 262 municipalities (municipios).

 Economy

 El Salvador's economy has been hampered at times by natural disasters such as earthquakes and hurricanes, by government policies that mandate large economic subsidies, and by official corruption.
 Subsidies became such a problem that in April 2012, the International Monetary Fund suspended a $750 million loan to the central government.
 President Funes' chief of cabinet, Alex Segovia, acknowledged that the economy was at the "point of collapse".

 Gross domestic product (GDP) in purchasing power parity estimate for 2021 is US$57.95 billion growing real GDP at 4.2% for 2021.
 The service sector is the largest component of GDP at 64.1%, followed by the industrial sector at 24.7% (2008 est.) and agriculture represents 11.2% of GDP (2010 est.).
 The GDP grew after 1996 at an annual rate that averaged 3.2% real growth.
 The government committed to free market initiatives and the 2007 GDP's real growth rate hit 4.7%.

-In December 1999, net international reserves equaled US$1.8 billion.
-Having this hard currency buffer to work with, the Salvadoran government undertook a monetary integration plan beginning in January 2001 by which the U.S. dollar became legal tender alongside the Salvadoran colón, and all formal accounting was done in U.S. dollars.
-With the adoption of the U.S. dollar, El Salvador lost control over monetary policy.
-Any counter-cyclical policy response to the downturn must be through fiscal policy, which is constrained by legislative requirements for a two-thirds majority to approve any international financing.
 As of December 2017, net international reserves stood at $3.57 billion.

 It has long been a challenge in El Salvador to develop new growth sectors for a more diversified economy.
 In the past, the country produced gold and silver, but recent attempts to reopen the mining sector, which were expected to add hundreds of millions of dollars to the local economy, collapsed after President Saca shut down the operations of Pacific Rim Mining Corporation.
 Nevertheless, according to the Central American Institute for Fiscal Studies (Instituto Centroamericano for Estudios Fiscales), the contribution of metallic mining was a minuscule 0.3% of the country's GDP between 2010 and 2015.
 Saca's decision although not lacking political motives, had strong support from local residents and grassroots movements in the country.
 President Funes later rejected a company's application for a further permit based on the risk of cyanide contamination on one of the country's main rivers.